magovansh9/Portfolio/README.md

 - To make the hovering more interactive, add a div and style it to a shape such that it indicates an item being hovered over

+- use of media screens to target multiple screens

 ### BEM methodology for clean CSS

 ## Framer Motion